Benefits & Salary Information

 Rio Rancho Public Schools is a member of NMPSIA, the New MexicoPublic Schools Insurance Authority.
 NMPSIA currently administers benefits for 88 public school districts, with the exception of APS, as well as 98 charter schools.
 As a member of NMPSIA, RRPS is able to offer a wide range of insurance benefits to full time, contracted employees, per RRPS Board Policy 734.
 New hires have 31 days from their date of hire to obtain benefits.
 Details regarding eligibility, dependent coverage, insurance coverage and carriers can be found on the NMPSIA website, under the Employees tab, at www.nmpsia.com.

-Some important links to note on the NMPSIA site are:
+Some important links to note on the NMPSIA site include:

 Fringe benefits are available to fulltime, contracted employees.
 Employees considered less than 1.0 FTE are not eligible for benefits per RRPS Board Policy 275.
 Unmarried/married dependent children under age 26* and employee spouse can be covered.
 New employees have 31 days from the date of hire to select coverage.
 Qualifying events open the door to make changes in insurance coverage.
 Qualifying events include: marriage, divorce, birth or adoption of a child, involuntary loss of coverage if spouse was carrying benefits, job promotion with salary increase.

 *medical, dental and vision coverage for dependent children can continue through age 26 as of 08/01/2012.

 Provided by RRPS free of charge: